Catenscia/MxOps/docs/source/getting_started/enhanced_first_scene.md

 The improvement here will take advantage of the fact that when launching MxOps, we can specify several `Scenes` to be executed sequentially or even entire folders with `Scenes`.

 We will define the accounts in separate files per network type.
-Let's start by creating folder `mxops_scenes` with a sub_folder `accounts`.
+Let's start by creating a folder `mxops_scenes` with a sub_folder `accounts`.

-We will write the `Scene`  `mxops_scenes/accounts/devnet.yaml` with no step at all, just the accounts definition:
+We will write the `Scene`  `mxops_scenes/accounts/devnet.yaml` with no step at all, just the devnet accounts definition:

 ```yaml
 allowed_networks: